OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:35

-Going a little farther, he fell to the ground and prayed that, if possible, the hour might pass from him.
+Going on a little further, he fell to the ground and prayed, so that if possible, the hour might pass from him.

 ## Mark 14:36